-from which the convergence follows.
-The convergence rate is given by \eqref{cvg-p}. \end{proof} \begin{rem} The proof of convergence of the pseudo transient continuation methods also give the convergence of Newton's method when $\nu=0$.
-In particular \eqref{cvg-psd} gives the quadratic convergence rate of Newton's method when $\nu=0$. \end{rem} \begin{rem} The analysis above does not indicate whether \eqref{nvar12} should be preferred over \eqref{nvar11}.
+\begin{rem} The analysis above does not indicate whether \eqref{nvar12} should be preferred over \eqref{nvar11}.
 We view \eqref{nvar12} as a preconditioned version of \eqref{nvar11}.
 Moreover, the numerical results indicate that the use of the Laplacian preconditioner improves the convexity property of the numerical solution. \end{rem}